Borjabor/UrbanEcologyResearchTrend/README.md

   * Implement logic to deal with paginated results and API limits.
 * 📦 **Data Storage**:

-  * Save as raw JSON, then normalize into a pandas-friendly format (CSV or SQLite if large).
+  * Save as SQLite, then normalize into a pandas dataframe.

 ---